Conezi/animated_item/README.md

 ### Installation
 ---

-First, add `animated_item` as a dependency in your pubspec.yaml file.
+Add `animated_item` as a dependency in your pubspec.yaml file.

 ```yaml
 animated_item: ^<latest-version>